 Group Leaders, together with group members, are encouraged to attend General Meetings and present a short talk on their group activities or set-up a group display table.

-Throughout the year, The Groups Co-ordinator will meet regularly with Group Leaders where ideas are exchanged and problems/queries can be resolved.
+Throughout the year, The Groups Co-ordinator will liaise with Group Leaders for an exchange of ideas and also to assist in resolving any problems or queries.

 Encourage your members to assist in the running of the Group, so they can continue Group activities if you cannot attend a meeting for any reason.
 Also, in the event that you move or retire from the Group, it would ideal if you had trained a replacement to run the Group.